 Attached to the cluster is 463TB of disk space.
 Each node also has internal disk space of about 1 TB.
 Furthermore the Datahandling facilities, with 3PB of disk space, are also available to Peregrine.

 The nodes are coupled using an 56 Gb/s Infiniband network.
 This network has both a high bandwidth (large amounts of data per second) and a low latency (minimal amount of time needed for sending small messages).
 This makes this network especially suited for tasks using more than one machine.

 The system is also equipped with a 10 Gb/s Ethernet network, which is useful when accessing external data.

 The machines can be used to submit a large number of jobs.
 It is also possible to make use of the fast network between the nodes to submit a large parallel job.
 These jobs can run much faster than when running on a single core.
 In order to make use of this option programs often need to be adapted, for example by adding adding MPI calls.
 The CIT can assist you in making your program parallel.

-The CIT also offers a beginners course for using the cluster.
+The CIT offers a beginners course for using the cluster.
+An advanced course is offered twice a year as well.
 More information can be found on the course page.

 More information can be found on the pages with documentation

 To request an account for the HPC cluster, please fill in the request form.
 Please enter all required information so that the CIT Servicedesk can respond as soon as possible.